JeffreyCA/spleeter-web/README.md

     YOUTUBE_API_KEY=<youtube api key>                 # Optional
     ```

-    These values are read in `django_react/settings_docker.py`, so you can also edit that file directly with your production settings.
-The `CELERY_QUEUE_CONCURRENCY` variables are referenced in `celery-entrypoint.sh`.
+    These values are referenced in `django_react/settings_docker.py` and `docker-compose.yml`, so you can also edit those files directly to set your production settings.

 4. Build and start production containers